willemdupreez/node-deb/README.md

 These are all available through `apt` and `brew`.

 ### Dev Requirements

 Tests are run via `docker`.
 This is also available through `apt` and `brew`.

 ## Support

 `node-deb` only officially supports the currently supported versions of Debian and Ubuntu (LTS).
 This includes both for building packages and deploying packages.
-At the time of this update, this translates to Debian Wheezy through Stretch and Ubuntu Trusty through Xenial.
+At the time of this update, this translates to Debian Wheezy through Buster and Ubuntu Trusty through Xenial.
 Care has been taken to ensure this packages correctly on macOS, and macOS specific issues should still be reported.

 ## Contributing

 Please make all pull requests to the `develop` branch.

 Please make sure all pull requests pass the test suite locally.